-In either embodiment, the slurry jet from secondary slurry nozzle 120 directly collides with collider 128 to effect additional comminution of the particles of material in the slurry.
+In either embodiment, the slurry jet from secondary slurry nozzle 120 directly collides with collider 128 to effect additional comminution of the particles of material in the 65 slurry.
 As discussed above, the position of collider 128 is preferably positionable at various distances away from secondary slurry nozzle 120.
 This distance, D, is shown in FIG. 5 and marked with reference number 504.
 As collider 128 is moved closer to the flow of slurry exiting from slurry nozzle 120, i.e., as D decreases, the flow becomes more restricted.
 This restricted flow causes turbulence in second chamber 106, which assists with comminution of the particles in that chamber.

 Although mill 100 is described with respect to FIG. 1 as an example, mill 100 could be used to achieve the desired particle size without the use of cavitation nozzle 122.
-In particular, cavitation can be induced in second chamber 106 by creating a pressure differential between the pressure in primary nozzle 118 and the pressure in second chamber 106 of approximately 100:1.
-Depending on the distance D between collider 128 and secondary slurry nozzle 120, the flow restriction may cause such a pressure differential, which will in turn cause cavitation to be induced in second chamber 106.
+An alternate embodiment of a mill 1200 is shown in FIG. 12.
+In this embodiment, electronically controlled valves are used instead of a nozzle to create cavitation inside second chamber 106.
+In particular, a first valve 1204 is disposed at an inlet to second chamber 106 and a second valve 1208 is disposed at an outlet to second chamber 106.
+Cavitation can be induced in second chamber 106 by creating a pressure differential between the pressure in primary nozzle 118 and the pressure in second chamber 106 of approximately 100:1.
+Depending on the distance D between collider 128 and secondary slurry nozzle 120, the flow restriction may cause such a pressure differential, which will in turn cause cavitation to be induced in second 106.
+Electronically controlled valves 1204 and 1208 on the inlet and outlet of second chamber 106 are connected to pressure sensors 134.
+These valves can be used to change the size of the valve orifice to maintain the pressure differential in second chamber 106.

 Third chamber 110 further has an outlet port 130 disposed at the bottom of the chamber.
 After the collision between the slurry and collider 128, the slurry flows to the bottom of third chamber 110 and exits via outlet port 130.
 The mill 100 of the present invention is designed to achieve ultra-fine particles having a resultant size, also referred to as a product size, of less than 15 microns.
 Preferably, the ultra-fine particles have a product size within a range of 1-5 microns.
-Still more preferably, the product size of the ultra-fine particles resulting from the use of mill 100 is below 1 micron.
+More preferably, the ultra-fine particles have a product size within a range of 150 nanometers to 1 micron.